e1miran/Now-Playing-Serato/README.md

 Previous versions of __Now Playing__ could only use a remote method of retrieving song data by leveraging the Serato Live Playlists functionality and scraping the data from the user's Live page on the Serato website.
 This legacy method remains an option for when the user requires streaming from a PC that is not the same on which Serato is running.

-It runs on the latest versions of Windows and macOS (Mojave and newer).
+It runs on the latest versions of Windows and macOS (High Sierra and newer).
 [*__IMPORTANT__ note for macOS users*](#important-note-for-macos-users)

+### New in version 1.4.0
+* Fix for issue where Settings UI window did not fit on smaller resolution screens.
+    The window is now re-sizeable and scrolling is enabled.
+* Augmented the suffix and prefix functionality.
+The Artist and Song data chunks now can have independent suffixes and prefixes.
+* Added version number to Settings window title bar.

 #### New in version 1.3.0
 * Added ability to read latest track info from Serato library history log.
 User now can choose  between local or remote (Serato Live Playlists) polling methods.